apache/cordova-docs/www/_posts/2020-09-18-camera-plugin-release.md

 * removed the `DestinationType` of `NATIVE_URI` that was used only in the iOS and Windows platform.
 For iOS, the `NATIVE_URI` returned an `ALAssetsLibrary` that had been deprecated and does not work with the `WKWevView`.
 * removed the `CordovaUri` class helper that used fuzzy logic to guess the image path from the content URL.
 This process was not necessary as we know the file path beforehand.
 * bumped the project requirement definition.
 This plugin version requires Cordova CLI >= 9.0.0.
 If building for Android, this plugin version will also require the Cordova Android platform >= 9.0.0.
-* changed the location where temporary images are saved in.
-They are now saved in the cache directory.
-This allows the system to manage the cache cleanup and prevent using up all of the removable storage devices.
+* changed the location of the temporary saved images from external to internal cache.

 <!--more-->
 # Changes include: